juji-io/datalevin/native/README.md

 [Appveoyor](https://github.com/juji-io/datalevin/blob/master/appveyor.yml) (for
 Windows), and [Cirrus CI](https://github.com/juji-io/datalevin/blob/master/.cirrus.yml)(for Apple Silicon) yaml files for examples.

-Once built, Datalevin's native dependencies are linked into your application statically, so your application is standalone and requires only `libc` dependency to run.
+Datalevin's native dependencies are statically built into your application, so your application is standalone and requires only `libc` dependency on the OS to run.